Business Loan FAQs

 This is a two-stage process.
 At CWRT, we consider each case thoroughly.

 First, on receipt of your enquiry or application our commercial loan team will review the application and additional information, which together with at least one meeting (on-site if appropriate) enables them to assess its merits and risks.
-If they deem it viable they will then prepare it to be submitted to the Credit Committee.
+If they deem it viable they will then prepare it to be submitted to the Lending Group.

-Second, the Credit Committee will then review the application.
-In many cases we offer the applicant the opportunity to present their application in person: because of its complexity; your credit history; or because of the size of the loan being requested.
+Second, the Lending Group will then review the application.
+In some cases we offer the applicant the opportunity to present their application in person: because of its complexity; your credit history; or because of the size of the loan being requested.

 Yes.
 Our funders require us to report back to them on how borrowers businesses are going.
 As its taxpayer’s money being used our funders need proof that the tax payer is getting value for money.
 The more positive evidence we are able to report to them the better the chance we have of securing similar funding in the future to lend to local businesses.